-Zone 2 (10 - 30 m from building) - both coniferous and deciduous trees can be planted in this zone.
+Extended Zone (10 - 30 m from building) - both coniferous and deciduous trees can be planted in this zone.
 Spacing is important.
 There should be 3 m between adult coniferous trees, from drip line to drip line (between outer branch tips of each tree).
-To achieve this, plant saplings/small trees at least 8 m apart.
+To achieve this, plant saplings/small trees at least 8m apart.

-Deciduous trees can be planted closer together (~4 m).
+Deciduous trees can be planted closer together (~4m).
 Again, planting deciduous native varieties is preferred over coniferous trees.
+Wood mulch is not recommended.